N-acker/ticTacToe-Game/README.md

 This is a simple tic tac toe game that I've made using Java.
+It has both single player or multiplayer options.